jonathan-dotcom/open-uxi-platform/README.md

 Group-specific settings live under `group_vars/`:

 - `group_vars/cloud.yml` keeps Prometheus and Grafana enabled and disables on-box exporters.
-  Add the Pi's metrics endpoints to `prometheus_node_exporter_targets` (and any other scrape targets you need).
+  Populate `prometheus_node_exporter_targets` if you want Prometheus to scrape additional node exporters, and override `prometheus_wifi_targets` if the auto-detected sensor address list (built from the `wifi_exporter_target` variable on each sensor host) needs adjustment.
 - `group_vars/sensor.yml` runs only the exporter compose file and disables Prometheus/Grafana and Pi-hole on the Pi.
+It defines `wifi_exporter_target`, which defaults to the host's `ansible_host:9105` and is used by the cloud play to build the Wi-Fi exporter scrape job.

 Global defaults remain in `config.yml`; adjust ping hosts, DNS checks, or exporter settings as needed.
 Optional exporters (RADIUS, VPN, VoIP) are still controlled through the boolean flags